abencomoc/msk-eks-processing/README.md

 kubectl delete deployment -n default trade-tx-producer
 ```

-Once the consumer processes all remaining messages and lag reaches zero, KEDA waits for the cooldown period, then:
+Once the consumer pods process all remaining messages and lag reaches zero, KEDA waits for the cooldown period, then:
 1. Deletes the HPA
 2. Scales the deployment to **0 replicas**